vjrivmon/PyCatan/README.md

 Ensure you have Python installed on your machine.
 The simulation is compatible with Python 3.x.

-### Adding Your Bots
+### Adding Your Agents

-1. Navigate to the `Bots` folder.
+1. Navigate to the `Agents` folder.
-2. Place your custom bot module or Python file in this folder.
+2. Place your custom agent module or Python file in this folder.
-3. Ensure your bot class is correctly defined within the module.
+3. Ensure your agent class is correctly defined within the module.

 ### Running the Simulator

 To run the simulator, use the `main` module.
-Specify the bots to be executed and the number of games to be played.
-Each bot should be referenced by the module or file name, followed by a dot, and then the class name (e.g., `mymodule.myclass`).
+Specify the agents to be executed and the number of games to be played.
+Each agent should be referenced by the module or file name, followed by a dot, and then the class name (e.g., `MyModule.MyClass`).

 ### Results